ranfysvalle02/vanilla-agents/README.md

 ## How the Agent Uses the CustomProcess

-The agent uses the `CustomProcess` to execute a series of tasks in a specific order.
+In this example, the agent uses the `CustomProcess` to execute a series of tasks in a specific order.
 Each task in the process is executed asynchronously, and the results of each task are stored and can be used as input for subsequent tasks.

 The agent creates a `CustomProcess` that includes two tasks: `task1` and `task2`.
 When the agent calls `my_process.run()`, it executes `task1` and `task2` in sequence.
 The result of each task is stored in the `results` list, and the final result is printed out.